 - Case management and limited financial assistance for women in difficult situations

-People who call the Hotline come from various backgrounds and situations.
+People who call the NAF Hotline Fund come from various backgrounds and situations.
 We are here to offer our assistance and resources because we believe all women should be treated with dignity and given the respect their individual situations deserve.

 NAF’s Notice of Privacy Practices (PDF file, 25K): Information about how medical information about you may be used and disclosed and how you can get access to this information.